-Watauga Humane Society (WHS) has been receiving more feral and outdoor cats than it can care for and place in homes or barns and is seeking the community one property and 25 from another property in coming weeks, over and above the usual number of strays and surrendered cats, and is in need of spay/neuter funds and caregivers who are willing to let these cats live out their lives in a barn or on a farm or other large acreage.
+Watauga Humane Society (WHS) has been receiving more feral and outdoor cats than it can care for and place in homes or barns and is seeking the communitys help to manage the outdoor and feral cat population.
+WHS has been told to expect to receive as many as 60 cats from one property and 25 from another property in coming weeks, over and above the usual number of strays and surrendered cats, and is in need of spay/neuter funds and caregivers who are willing to let these cats live out their lives in a barn or on a farm or other large acreage.

 In an effort to help homeless cats, many caring citizens take the responsibility of providing food, water, and shelter for these felines.
 Although WHS applauds these acts of compassion, there are several precautions to take to ensure the safety of the cats and the health of the greater community.